When thinking about ontology (put simply, what the world consists

 which means one never has to specify the nature of things.”Friston 2019, 4

-We want a parsimonious and productive ontology, and this view fulfils both criteria:
+We want to Use a parsimonious and productive ontology, and this view fulfils both criteria:

 All there is are systems composed of systems – in other words, on the most abstract level, our only Ontological Commitment are systems.
 There are no intrinsic qualities or identities beyond that.
 This is extremely parsimonious.